TurBoss/blt/doc/treeview.rst

   **-yscrollincrement** *numPixels*
     Sets the vertical scrolling distance.
 The default is 20 pixels.

+*pathName* **create** *path* ?\ *switches ...*\ ?
+  Creates a new node from the given *path*.  *Path* is a list of separated string representing the location of the new node.
+  Pathnames can be formated either as a TCL list (each element is a path component) or as a string separated by a special character sequence (using the **-separator** option).
+Pathnames are normally absolute, but the **-at** switch lets you select a relative starting point.
+Its value is the id of the starting node.

+  All ancestors of the new node must already exist, unless the **-autocreate** option is set.
+It is also an error if a node already exists, unless the **-allowduplicates** option is set.

+  *Option* and *value* may have any of the values accepted by the **entry *configure** operation.
+This command returns a list of the ids of the new entries.

 *pathName* **curselection**
   Returns a list containing the ids of all of the entries that are currently selected.
 If there are no entries are selected, then the empty